microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 1. What possible undo semantics could we and should we support?
 2. What is the relevant data needed for the computation of undo?
-3. Given the relevant data, how do we compute the needed changes to accomplish an undo?
+3. How do we source the relevant data?
-4. How do we address concurrency challenges in issuing an undo?
+4. Given the relevant data, how do we compute the needed changes to accomplish an undo?
-5. How do we source the relevant data for each part of the computation?
+5. How do we address concurrency challenges in issuing an undo?

 In the remainder of this document, we consider each of those questions in turn